iPad Air review

 Welcome to our iPad Air review.
-Our iPad Air review includes: everything you need to know about the iPad Air, the iPad Air's specs, features and physical design, speed tests, price and buying options.
+Our iPad Air review includes: everything you need to know about Apple's iPad Air tablet, the iPad Air's specs, features and physical design and build quality, speed tests, price and buying options.
 We also answer two questions: should you upgrade from the iPad 3 or iPad 4 to the iPad Air?
-And should you buy the iPad Air or the iPad 2?
-Updated 28th February 2014.
+And should you buy the iPad Air or the iPad 4?
+Updated 23rd April 2014.

-You can say many things about the fifth-generation iPad, but not that it's more of the same.
+You can say many things about the iPad Air, Apple's fifth-generation iPad tablet, but not that it's more of the same.
 After three iPads in a row that were physically near-identical, Apple has come up with a tablet that attempts to redefine the category.
 And, a few reservations aside, the iPad Air is a stunning success.

 iPad Air review: The basics